AeonDave/fluxify/README.md

 - The server maintains a PKI tree (default `./pki`) and can store multiple client certs; the server TUI and tooling manage multiple client entries.
 - The client expects a simple, flat PKI directory (`~/.fluxify`) with ca+cert+key bundle.
-- If you pass `-pki` on the client CLI, that explicit value takes precedence and will not be overwritten by any stored config when the client is relaunched under elevation.
+- If you pass `-pki` on the client CLI, that explicit value takes precedence over stored config.

 ## Operational Notes

-- Linux will prompt for elevation (sudo) when configuring routes/TUN/iptables if not already root.
-  - Elevation flow: when you start the client without flags the TUI runs unprivileged.
-If you click Start for bonding and root privileges are required, the TUI will suspend and the client will relaunch via `pkexec`/`sudo` to perform privileged actions.
-The elevated process will return to the TUI (auto-start mode) so you continue to see stats in the UI — the client no longer forces a terminal-only CLI mode after elevation.
+- Client and server must be started with elevated privileges; no automatic relaunch/elevation is performed.
+  - Linux: run with `sudo` (e.g., `sudo ./client`, `sudo ./server`).
+  - Windows: run as Administrator (UAC prompt at launch).
 - The data plane is UDP; TCP-over-UDP avoids TCP-over-TCP head-of-line issues.
 AES-GCM protects both header integrity (as AAD) and payload confidentiality.
 - No reorder buffer is implemented; higher-layer TCP handles reordering.
 Heartbeats run every 2s to update RTT for scheduling.
 - Compression is opportunistic; large incompressible payloads are sent uncompressed.